 To test if access is available, use a browser on the Windows client and the following URL:

 If successful, an XML response is returned.

 If you need to open the HTTP port, refer to http://www.ateam-oracle.com/opening-ports-in-linux-7-firewalls-for-oracle-analytics-cloud-access-to-databases-and-remote-data-connector for guidance.

 Start the Developer Client Tool Using the Start Menu or via a Command Line

 If the full host name is not resolvable, use the IP address.
 The password is not required.
-The user is the RDC user.
-The default for Jetty and Tomcat is admin.
-The default for Weblogic is weblogic.
-If using HTTPs check the SSL box.
+The user is not validated so it can be admin.
+Do not check the SSL box.